YerkoBizerko/Pet_Paradise/README.md

 Welcome to the Pet Paradise Webstore designed and developed by Sione Yerkovich.

-The vision of this site was to design a webstore where customers can easily navigate through the UI via device of choice; without sacrificing functionality for design principles.
+The vision of this site was to design a webstore where customers can easily navigate through the UI via device of choice, without sacrificing functionality for design principles.
 My intent was to create an inviting, user friendly experience while maintaining the key-aspects of a traditional e-commerce site and its functions.
 Prior to commencing this project, I had some business-rules laid out to simulate a real-world scenario for development:

-1. Design must adhere to core design principles (Spacing, Sizing, White-space, eye-pathways)
+1. Design must adhere to core design principles (spacing, sizing, white-space, eye-pathways)
 2. Ensure pages are responsive to all viewports
 3. Include a navigation bar for user-friendly traversal
 4. Include a functioning shop where customers can add to their cart and adjust accordingly